How To Transfer a Car Title in South Carolina

 Does South Carolina require a notary for title transfer?

-Yes.
-Notaries are not mandatory for title transfers in South Carolina.
-However, in the event that the buyer and seller will need to sign the title, it is required that the signatures/process is notarized.
+No, notaries are not mandatory for title transfers in South Carolina.
+However, if the buyer and seller will need to sign the title, it is required that the signatures/process is notarized.

 Posted in Car Buying Tips, Car Troubleshooting |